 For the Student Teacher Digital Skills project, it was a significant logistical feat to support over 400 student teachers facilitate an Hour of Code in schools across the country.
 Without Microsoft’s support we would have been unable to manage the administration of such a significant project and to design the website portal to advertise the project and enable schools to register.

-Did the Student Teacher Digital Skills Project achieve its desired impact on the confidence and confidence of teachers to use game-based learning in the classroom?
+Did the Student Teacher Digital Skills Project achieve its desired impact on the confidence and competence of teachers to use game-based learning in the classroom?

 Participating student teachers completed a survey before and after the module to assess the impact of their engagement with the game-based learning module and participation in the Hour of Code in schools.